Skip to main content

 CUPS showed the printer configured but jobs were stuck with "Unable to get printer status" and "The printer did not respond."
 Classic driver issue, I thought.
 Except the printer wasn't responding because it wasn't on the network at all.

-Full nmap scan of 10.42.0.0/24 — no Brother printer (MAC 30:C9:AB:*).
+Full scan of the expected LAN segment: no Brother printer.
 Not at its configured mDNS address, not anywhere.

-Then I noticed something weird: the ASUS was advertising itself via mDNS as 192.168.0.108.
-But my network is 10.42.0.0/24.
-What?
+Then I noticed something weird: the ASUS was advertising itself via mDNS on an old management subnet instead of the active LAN.

 Down the Rabbit Hole